Saphiretrolet11/IoT_project/README.md

 Y = r.value() # The rotary encoder value for setting yeast ammount calc_result = calculate(T, Y)
 ```
-Here is the calculation that recalculates the temperature recommended time to include the yeast value, i was unable to find a good source that has a formula containing temperature, time and yeast percentage and had to figure one out by myself, in the end i made this simple formula:
+Here is the calculation that recalculates the temperature recommended time to include the yeast value, I was unable to find a good source that has a formula containing temperature, time and yeast percentage and had to figure one out by myself, in the end i made this simple formula:

 ```
 Y = Yeast value selected by user